herndonj/fall2016Intro2R/README.md

 1. Upload the .Rmd to docker (use Files tab in the Help Pane of docker-RStudio)
 2. upload the UnempData.csv data to docker
 2. Run in the console:  library(rmarkdown)
 3. Run in the console:  render("<latestFilename>.rmd", output_file = 'Intro2R.html').
+    a.
 View the html file!
-4. And, you should be able to run code-chunks rom the source pane.
+    b.
+You should be able to run code-chunks in the .Rmd file from the source pane.

 * Remember, this is a **work in progress**.
 And it needs a lot more progress